mraediaz/Knapsack/README.md

 #Report Motivation and Background
-The 0/1 Knapsack problem is a classic problem in Computer Science whose applications can be found in multiple elds, such as Operations Research, Process Scheduling and Com- puter Networking.
-It is also a problem that appears in real-world decision-making, as the one used to describe its premise: imagine a thief, whose knapsack holds only a certain amount of weight (dened as capacity c).
+The 0/1 Knapsack problem is a classic problem in Computer Science whose applications can be found in multiple fields, such as Operations Research, Process Scheduling and Com- puter Networking.
+It is also a problem that appears in real-world decision-making, as the one used to describe its premise: imagine a thief, whose knapsack holds only a certain amount of weight (defined as capacity c).
 The thief has found n items that they could steal, where each item has a certain weight and value.
 Unfortunately for the thief, their knapsack cannot hold all n items and they must choose the perfect combination of items to steal to gain the most value from their theft.
 This is called a 0/1 Knapsack problem because each item may